 From mid-June to mid-September, you can access the park by chartering a boat or aircraft.
-You can charter aircraft out of Inuvik, NWT, located 250 km southeast of the park.
+You can charter aircraft out of Inuvik, NWT, located 250 kilometres southeast of the park.
 Boat charters may operate out of various Mackenzie Delta communities.

-You are required to get a park permit to land aircraft on the island.
+You're required to get a park permit to land aircraft on the island.

 The island is often shrouded in fog, particularly in late summer, which can delay flights for hours or even days.
 Be prepared with sufficient gear and food.

 If you're rafting or kayaking the Firth River on the Yukon mainland, you can end your trip at Herschel Island–Qikiqtaruk Territorial Park.
 However, you must make prior arrangements for return travel.

 Plan to bring all the equipment necessary for independent camping in an arctic environment.

 Facilities are limited to driftwood windbreak shelters for tenting, fire rings and driftwood, outhouses and a limited supply of fresh water that needs to be boiled prior to consumption.
 Park rangers maintain the facilities and offer interpretive assistance at Kuvluraq (Simpson Point).
 The staff includes local rangers who can provide insight into Inuvialuit culture and history.